shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 ## What's next?

-To leverage the full power of Shoutem, we'd suggest you to go through [My first extension](/docs/extensions/my-first-extension/introduction) tutorial, which explains the underlying concepts in more detail.
+To leverage the full power of Shoutem, we'd suggest you go through [My first extension](/docs/extensions/my-first-extension/introduction) tutorial, which explains the underlying concepts in more detail.